The Forecast Report

 How to Get Tar off Shoes

-Tar is a difficult substance to remove from shoes; however, it is possible to get rid of the sticky substance given proper procedures and processes.
+Tar is difficult to remove from shoes; however, it is possible to get rid of the sticky substance given proper procedures and processes.
 Here are 11 methods you can try to remove tar from your shoes:

 Method 1: Scrape off excess tar